 5. Condition

-If you plan on using these whole, condition dehydrated foods first before putting back into storage.
-You can choose to keep them separate and just use as you need it or mix them into one larger container.
+If you plan on using these whole, condition dehydrated foods first before you put it into storage.
+You can choose to keep them separate and use as you need or mix them into one larger container.

-If you are going straight to powder, and are definitely sure that all of your pieces are dry, you can go straight to the powdering phase and do powder conditioning after.
+If you are going straight to powder, and are confident that your pieces are dry, you can go straight to the powdering phase and do powder conditioning after.

 6. Store in an airtight container